 The shares of common stock that may be issued to Kingsbridge under the Common Stock Purchase Agreement and upon exercise of the Kingsbridge Warrant were initially registered under the Prior Registration Statement.
-Of such shares, 831,551 shares (adjusted for the 1-for-15 reverse stock split) have been issued under the Prior Registration Statement for an aggregate offering price of \$2.4 million and up to the lesser of 1,274,925 shares or \$32.6 million in aggregate offering price of the Kingsbridge warrant.
+Of such shares, 831,551 shares (adjusted for the 1-for-15 reverse stock split) have been issued under the Prior Registration Statement for an aggregate offering price of \$2.4 million and up to the lesser of 1,274,925 shares or \$32.6 million in aggregate offering price may be issued under the registration statement to which this prospectus relates, in addition to up to 83,333 shares that may be issued upon exercise of the Kingsbridge Warrant.
 Kingsbridge may offer to the public for sale the shares of our common stock that we may issue to it pursuant to the Common Stock Purchase Agreement, or that Kingsbridge may acquire upon exercise of the Kingsbridge Warrant.